GENI-NSF/geni-tools/README-stitching.txt

 `Exception`
  - A generic aggregate error.
 Perhaps try again?

+`this user is not on the controller's whitelist`
+ - The ExoGENI aggregate is in maintenance.
+Try a different aggregate or try again later.
+Monitor the mailing list: https://groups.google.com/forum/#!forum/geni-orca-users

 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`